danchoi/fredit/README.md

 directly edit the source, whether it is ERB, css, or javascript.
 An update button lets you save these changes and alter the underlying source files.

+Stylesheets and javascript files are accessible through a file selection drop down on the fredit edit page.

+You can also create and delete front-end files on the fredit edit page.

 ## Why fredit?